 Every member associated with Hockey in Newark, past and present, has a dream.

 "In 10 years, we'd like to see somebody drafted into the NHL out of Newark.
-And we feel very strongly about that," New Jersey Devils owner/chairman Jeff Vanderbeek told NHL.com.
+And we feel very strongly about that," New Jersey Devils chairman and managing partner Jeff Vanderbeek told NHL.com.

 Hockey in Newark may not be in the business of grooming NHL talent.
 But the group has instilled in local inner-city children and teenagers a hope and desire that may not have existed a decade ago.